 AirBoss to Release 4th Quarter and Full Year 2022 Earnings on March 9, 2023

-/EIN News/ -- NEWMARKET, Ontario, Feb.
+NEWMARKET, Ontario, Feb.
 27, 2023 (GLOBE NEWSWIRE) -- AirBoss of America Corp.
-(TSX: BOS) (OTCQX: ABSSF) (the “Company”), announced today that it will release its fourth quarter and full year 2022 results before markets open on Thursday March 9, 2023.
+BOS ABSSF (the "Company"), announced today that it will release its fourth quarter and full year 2022 results before markets open on Thursday March 9, 2023.
 The release will be followed by a conference call to discuss the results on Thursday March 9, 2023 at 10:00 am ET.

 FOURTH QUARTER AND FULL YEAR 2022 FINANCIAL RESULTS CONFERENCE CALL DETAILS: